-The Life of Joseph Smith
+Life of Joseph Smith

-A brief biography of Joseph Smith
+Biography of Joseph Smith

-In 1806, Joseph Smith, the founder of Mormon religion, was born to a poor family in Sharon, Vermont.
+Joseph Smith, the founder of Mormon religion, was born in 1806 to a poor family in Sharon, Vermont.
 He received little formal education.
 After a failed investment in exporting ginseng to China, Joseph Smith Sr. moved the family to a farm in Palmyra, in western New York, where they did not do much better financially.
 In Smith's teenage years, most of his family converted from Seekers to Presbyterians.
 But then his thinking about Christianity began to change.

 According to Mormon literature, it was around this time that the teenage Smith began wondering which of the many Christian denominations was the "true" Christian faith.
 Then, at the age of 14, he reports that God the Father and Jesus Christ appeared to him in a vision.
 They told him all Christian denominations had fallen away from the true faith, advised him not to join any of those denominations, and promised to restore the true faith.
 Due to this "restoration" theme, the beliefs of the LDS church can differ significantly from the beliefs of orthodox Christianity.
 (To compare and contrast their beliefs, see the Mormonism and Christianity comparison chart.)

 The story of the LDS church

 Also around this time, a traveling magician and diviner stopped in Palmyra.
 The diviner claimed he could locate water and buried treasure using magic stones for a fee of three dollars a day.
 Smith became interested in the visitor, and spent as much time with him as he could, trying to learn his skills.
 But when no treasure had been found and no one was any longer willing to pay for his services, he moved on.
 Smith carried on the practice of divination in Palmyra, with some magic stones of his own.
 He is reported to have found some lost tools using the stones.